copernicus-mogley/zkav.club/infrastructure/zcash/README.md

 ### Capacity baseline

-Start above “minimums” if transcoding will run on-instance.
+Start above "minimums" if transcoding will run on-instance.
 Plan for growth in CPU, storage, and upload bandwidth.

 ---